oVirt/ovirt-site/source/feature/networklabels.html.md

 ### Summary

-**Network labels** feature provides the ability to label networks and to use the label on the host's interface, so the label abstracts the networks from the physical interface/bond:
+**Network labels** feature provides the ability to label networks and to use the label on the host's interfaces, so the label abstracts the networks from the physical interface/bond:
 The host network configuration can be done by manipulating the network label:

 *   Labelling a network will attach that network to all hosts interfaces which are tagged with that label.